membrane/api-gateway/cli/examples/router/rewriter/README.txt

 You will see that there is a serviceProxy that directs calls to the port 2000 to www.thomas-bayer.com:80.
-Additionally the RewriteInterceptor is added the proxy.
-The interceptor will be called during the processing of each request and response.
+Additionally the RewriteInterceptor is added to the proxy.
+The interceptor will be called while processing each request and response.

 Now take a closer look at the <rewriter> element: